corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

 To complete the upgrade from Corda 4.11 to Corda 4.12, you need the following components:
 * A Corda 4.12 JAR (obtained from R3).
 * A Corda Transaction Validator Utility JAR (obtained from R3, as part of the Corda 4.12 release package).
-* If pre-4.11 nodes exist on the network - a Corda 4.11 Database Manager tool JAR (obtained from R3, as part of the Corda 4.11 release package)
+* If pre-4.11 nodes exist on the network - a Corda 4.11 Database Manager tool JAR obtained from R3 as part of the Corda 4.11 release package.
 * Access to, and the ability to edit the source code for any existing custom CorDapps running in the nodes to be upgraded from 4.11 to 4.12.

 ## Upgrade outline